Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 • 1 Potato masher, potato ricer or fork To mash the potatoes

-• 1 skillet To toaste the panko crumbs if using
+• 1 skillet To toast the panko crumbs if using

 Ingredients